It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Suddenly Susan: Todd Styles, played by David Strickland (the final episode of series 3 was turned into a tribute to the character (and actor)).

-- Cheers: Ernie "Coach" Pantusso, played by Nicholas Colasanto.
+- Cheers: Ernie "Coach" Pantusso, played by Nicholas Colasanto, who suddenly perished from a heart attack.
 He was replaced by Woody.

 - Livia Soprano on The Sopranos, who was Killed Off for Real after actress Nancy Marchand's death.